 3. Clausiliar type:

-from normal = N type to special G type of most zaptychoids (parallel lamellae and sutural plicae distinct, clausilium plate enlarged into sutural angle):
+from normal = N type to special G type of zaptychoids (parallel lamellae and sutural plicae distinct, clausilium plate enlarged into sutural angle):

 zaptychoid genera with G type.